-Traditionally, Winter is a game of two halves in retail, with the Christmas season being all about indulgence, entertaining and premium, whilst in January and February, health and practicality become the focus as shoppers face the reality of their Christmas excess’s.
+Winter is a game of two halves in retail, with the Christmas season being all about indulgence, entertaining and premium, whilst in January and February, health and practicality become the focus as shoppers face the reality of their Christmas excess’s.
 However, because of Covid related Government restrictions, things are likely to be very different this year.
-As was the case for much of 2020, this is likely to still present strong opportunities for the convenience retailer who is uniquely placed at the heart of their community to capitalise on the shift to shopping local and bring much needed cheer to the more vulnerable members of their community.
+As was the case for much of the Pandemic, this is likely to still present strong opportunities for the convenience retailer who is uniquely placed at the heart of their community to capitalise on the shift to shopping local and bring much needed reassurance to the more vulnerable members of their community.

 New Year Habits

 Health and wellness even more key this New Year